 Kansas Down Payment Assistance Programs

 There are also other guidelines pertaining to debt-to-income ratios, occupancy, and your income limits.
 The amount of income you can have depends on your location and how many people live in your household.
-You can learn more about this program and view the income limits on the official website for the Kansas Housing Assistance Program.
+You can view these income limits, and learn more about the program on the official website for the Kansas Housing Assistance Program.

 How much do I need for a down payment?

 The minimum down payment requirement will depend on the type of mortgage program.
 USDA and VA loans do not require any down payment.
 FHA loans only require a 3.5% down payment (and allow down payment assistance to be used).
 Conventional loans typically require either 3% or 5% down.
 The minimum down payment for a non-prime loan is usually at least 10% (or higher).

 What is the maximum loan amount that I can qualify for?